SintLucasAllStars/CodeOrganizationChallenge/BoskoOOP/Assets/README.txt

 1: Sometimes when starting the game portals will spawn in eachother.

+2: In the EscapeRoom puzzle you wont die when the room gets too small.

 Also when finishing all the available puzzles nothing happens.